chillskellingtom/it87-auto/README.md

 # Gigabyte z790 Sensor Setup - it87-auto
-Installation script for it87 drivers compatible with Gigabyte Motherboards.
+Installation script for it87 drivers compatible with Gigabyte Motherboards on Linux.

 After countless re-installs of a Proxmox node running a Gigabyte Aorus z790 Xtreme DDR4 motherboard, the below script automates the addition of the patched Linux drivers thanks to [frankcrawford](https://github.com/frankcrawford/it87), [hannesha](https://github.com/hannesha/it87), and original repo from [a1wong](https://github.com/a1wong/it87).